suduli/Suduli_Resume/counter/README.md

 1. **Counter not displaying**: Check browser console for errors, verify file paths
 2. **PHP errors**: Check server error logs, verify PHP version and permissions
 3. **Counter not incrementing**: Check that cookies are enabled in the browser
+4. **Data not saving**: Ensure write permissions on the counter directory

 ### Support